 Running a good Shopify store is a lot of fun – but it’s also hard work!
 Here are eight handy Shopify hacks you will hopefully find useful for your online store.
+Have you ever thought about getting a Shopify Affiliate Software?
+They work wonders!
 Read on to find out what more you could be doing with yours.

 Use the power of images to help rank your store.

 Correctly optimizing images helps your images come up in more image searches, but it also ups the relevancy of your on-page content.
 You’ll need images to be tagged up properly for social media sharing, and they’ll need to be compressed to improve page speed.

 - Shopify allows you to individually edit image names and image alt texts – make sure you give each product image a compelling alt text description that accurately describes your image, and ideally uses some of your product keywords.
 Use Plain English and natural language in your image descriptions – they will be read by search engines and screen readers.

 - Compress image file sizes so they don’t slow your website down (a key SEO factor).
 Background images can especially be huge.